KH7NH/Social_Media_FE/README.md

 When a user uploads an image, the backend sends it to the model via /analyze_image.
 If the model predicts a sensitive probability > 0.7, the post is blocked and a warning message is shown.

 🧪 How to Run Locally

-1️⃣ Install dependencies
+Install dependencies

 # Frontend

 cd frontend

 npm install

-npm run
+npm run dev

 👨‍💻 Authors
 Project Name: SafeNet
-Developed by: []

 Year: 2025